Robert-xiaoqiang/robert-xiaoqiang.github.io/_posts/2020-12-11-GNN Survey.md

 ### Graph Convolutional Networks

 Let's review the convolution theory of digital signal processing (DSP) field. **Convolution** is a **binary operation** to transform the signals for the convenience of down-stream processing.
-Specifically, given signals $f$ and $g$, $1$-d convolution on them is computed as:
+Specifically, given signals $f$ and $g$, $1$-d convolution on them is computed as

 $$